axa-rev-research/2026-EPFL-QHackathon/README.md

    - All classical + quantum code
    - Any dataset that was used
    - graphs/plots
-   - Notebooks
+   - demo notebooks
 3. Add a `README.md` summarizing your solution or include a PDF.
-4. Submit your project the EPFL Quantum Hackathon event instructions and deadlines.
+4. Submit your project within the EPFL Quantum Hackathon event instructions and deadlines.
 Ensure the project is self contained and reproducible.

 ## Evaluation Criteria